LuckyDapp/lucky-contracts/phat/contracts/dapp_staking/README.md

 ## Run Integration tests

 Create the `.env` file with the following keys:
 - `rpc`: The Substrate RPC for Phat Contract to send transaction.
-It must be a http endpoint.
+It must be a http endpoint,
-- `pallet_id`: The `dAppStaking` pallet id for Phat Contract to send transaction.
+- `pallet_id`: The `dAppStaking` pallet id for Phat Contract to send transaction,
-- `call_id`: The `claimDappReward` call id for Phat Contract to send transaction.
+- `call_id`: The `claimDappReward` call id for Phat Contract to send transaction,
-- `smart_contract`: The smart contract given in parameter of teh method `dAppStaking.claimDappReward`.
+- `smart_contract`: The smart contract given in parameter of the method `dAppStaking.claimDappReward`,
 - `sender_key`: The sr25519 private key you used to pay the transaction fees, with "0x".

 ```bash